-The Audit and Risk Management Committee is currently comprised of three directors all of whom are independent within the meaning of Regulation 52-110.
+The Audit and Risk Management Committee currently comprises three directors, all of whom are independent within the meaning of Regulation 52-110.
 All the members of the Committee are "financially literate" and have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.

-Relevant Education and Experience
+Relevant Education and Experience - Pierre Béliveau